-The doctoral program is designed to enhance the generalist competencies of the school psychologist and to allow the student to gain advanced skills in research and a specialty in either the neuropsychology of children’s learning disorders or family-school relations.
+The doctoral program is designed to enhance the competencies of the school psychologist and to allow the student to gain advanced skills in research and broad-based skills reflective of a generalist school psychologist.

 For all doctoral students, the majority of the advanced doctoral courses are completed in two to three summers following the completing of the certification in school psychology.
-In addition to seminars in advanced issues in assessment and intervention (EDSP 964, EDSP 965), the core courses include two advanced research courses (EDSP 915, EDSP 916) and courses emphasizing applied clinical skills in the above specialty areas.
+In addition to seminars in advanced issues in assessment and intervention, the core courses include two advanced research courses and courses emphasizing applied clinical skills.

-Doctoral students take a three-credit practicum, a three-credit, school-based internship (1,300 hours), a three-credit specialty internship (300 hours), and a nine-credit dissertation to complete the doctoral degree.
-Half of a student’s total school psychology internship must be completed in a school setting.
+Doctoral students take a three-credit practicum, a six-credit school-based internship (1,300 hours), and a nine-credit dissertation to complete the doctoral degree.
+Half of a student’s total school psychology doctoral internship must be completed in a school setting.